kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 3. Define and maintain the requirements for external projects and distributions of Kubeflow sub-project to be eligible to use the Kubeflow Conformant mark.
 4. Validate and impose requirements on the Kubeflow Community Distribution, which provides a reference deployment of all Kubeflow sub-projects that is vendor neutral, multi-tenant, secure, and provide an integrated experience between components.

-- Automatically synchronize the application and dependencies manifests to then elaborately combine (configure) them for a full platform experience.
-- Prioritize and provide a consistent, tested, and end-to-end multi-tenant experience.
-Enable the consumer and distributions to install, extend, and maintain Kubeflow as an end-to-end multi-tenant platform for multiple tenants on the same Kubernetes / Kubeflow installation.
-- Maintain an extensive testing suite in order to cover scenarios that the community member and consumer expects from a platform designed for artificial intelligence and machine learning orchestration.
-This includes dependencies, security efforts, and exemplary integration with popular tools and frameworks and making sure via integration tests that the components work end-to-end together as a multi-tenant platform.
-- There is the evolving and not exhaustive list of included dependencies for a proper multi-tenant platform installation: Istio, KNative, Dex, Oauth2-proxy, Cert-Manager, ...
-- There is the evolving and not exhaustive list of included applications: Kubeflow Pipelines, Trainer, Dashboard, Workspaces / Notebooks, KServe, Spark, ...
-- Provide documentation that covers (but is not limited to) installation, extension, security, and architecture decisions in order to enable the consumer to run a machine learning platform on Kubernetes (whatever form that may take).
-- Ensure that the consumer can leverage and modify our integrated platform in order to create an opinionated distribution that satisfies his individual requirements.
-He may also choose to install individual components without the benefits of the platform.
-Everyone is free to create his own distribution for any number of customers or companies in private or in public by deriving from Kubeflow Community Distribution or building from scratch
-- Release tested releases of the Kubeflow Community Distribution for downstream consumption.
-- Try to be compatible with the popular Kubernetes clusters (Kind, Rancher, Azure Kubernetes Service, Elastic Kubernetes Service, Google Kubernetes Engine, ...).
-- Provide hints and experimental examples how the consumer could integrate non-default external authentication (e.g., companies' Identity Provider) and popular non-default services on his own.
-- Document the installation of Kubeflow as a platform and/or individual components including common problems and architectural overviews.

 ### Out of Scope (Limitations)

 - Anti-Ecosystem-Competitive Actions: Engaging in or permitting actions that undermine the longevity of the community or violate vendor-neutral sovereignty.
 This includes, but is not limited to: